Holiday Information for Majorca, Spain

 Types of Holidays in Majorca

-Flights to Majorca only take two hours so are popular with holiday makers looking for quick getaways and longer breaks.
+Flights to Majorca only take two hours from the UK so are popular with holiday makers looking for quick getaways and longer breaks.

 Majorca has plenty of nightlife and miles of stunning beaches.